FDR FILLS TIME

 PRODUCER

-C'mon, man -- have you ever set up a clarinet?
-You've got to really tighten the two parts together or the reed squeaks like crazy.
-And we can't cut to dead air, you don't want to be associated with a huge technical failure!
+We can't cut to dead air; you don't want to be associated with a huge technical failure!

 FDR

-Fine, fine. (to crowd).
-How about a hand for Herbert Hoover?
+How about a hand for outgoing president Herbert Hoover?
 He gave it a shot, right?
 He was an engineer you know.

 FDR claps.
 No one joins.
 He considers.